It’s quick and easy setting up a sole trader business. You don’t need to do anything special and is great to test the waters of your new business.

 Because we specialise in small business accountancy, we can take care of the paperwork and admin associated with company formation, allowing you to concentrate on finding clients and generating an income from day one.
-We will guide you through the process from start to finish, ensuring your company is properly set up and ready for action.
+We will guide you through the process from start to finish, ensuring your company is properly set up and the transition from being a sole trader to owning your first limited company is completed smoothly.
 Most importantly, we’ll look after all your compliance issues and ensure you’re able to operate in the most tax-efficient manner.

 Here’s an outline of what’s involved.